What does OEE mean? Calculate productivity in manufacturing including Excel template.

 Here you will learn how to calculate and improve OEE in the long term.

-1. The Importance of the OEE Key Figure
+1. The Significance of the OEE Metric

 2. How to Calculate OEE (+ Excel Template)